Program description

 Stipend and other program support

 Undergraduate applicants do not need to include a food and lodging request in their GPS application as selected applicants will be provided on-campus housing and receive a standard stipend intended to cover meals and help offset miscellaneous expenses (must constitute a full-time commitment of at least 35 hours/week).
-The award totals $600 per week; please note this includes housing costs, which will be directly covered by OUR.
-Students will receive the remainder of their award (intended to cover meals and miscellaneous expenses) shortly before the start of the program.
+The award totals $730 per week; please note this includes housing costs, which will be directly covered by OUR.
+In 2025, housing and food in the Summer Research and Learning Village will be $496/week.
+Students will receive the remainder of their award (intended to cover additional meals and miscellaneous expenses) shortly before the start of the program.
 Applicants are eligible to apply for funds to cover research-related expenses (up to a maximum of $500; see below).

 Any internship award you receive from the Office of Undergraduate Research will be considered taxable income (under the IRS non-qualified fellowship and scholarship ruling).
 If you are an international student, please note that you will have federal taxes automatically withheld from your stipend check.
+All other students will receive a communication from the Office of Finance and Treasury noting that your award should be included in any tax filings you complete.
 You will be issued a Form 1042-S reporting this income and tax in mid-March next year to determine if a refund will be processed by the Internal Revenue Service (IRS).
 However, Princeton University is unable to guarantee that a full or partial refund will be granted by the IRS.
 More detailed information can be found on the Finance and Treasury website or you may reach out to the NON-RESIDENT TAX office at [email protected].

 Allowable research-related expenses